Preventing Drug Relapse: What Are the Steps?

 Over 20 million people in the United States struggle with drug and alcohol addiction.
 This disease affects people physically and mentally, and it often continues to affect them long after they’ve sought treatment.
 In fact, the National Institute on Drug Abuse (NIH) reports that between 40 and 60 percent of people suffer a relapse after recovering from a drug or alcohol addiction.

 Although relapse seems to affect most individuals fighting for sobriety, it is a preventable experience.
-With the right treatment, a dedicated support system, and a commitment to abstaining from drugs or alcohol, it is possible to remain sober for the rest of life.
-In this article, we are going to examine some of the basic steps you can take to help you or someone you love to prevent a drug relapse.
+With the right treatment, a dedicated support system, and a commitment to abstaining from drugs or alcohol, it is possible to remain sober for the rest of your life.
+In this article, we will examine some basic steps you can take to help you or someone you love to prevent a drug relapse.

 Step 1:Get treatment.

 - First, it is very important that an individual dealing with addiction seeks out treatment from a professional program.
-Addiction is a complicated condition, and getting sober involves much more than ceasing to use drugs or alcohol.
+Addiction is a complex and chronic condition, and getting sober involves much more than ceasing to use drugs or alcohol.
 In treatment, clients can safely withdraw from an addictive substance, go to therapy to discover the root causes of their addictions, and dedicate themselves to recovery.

 - There are a variety of treatment options for people who are addicted to drugs.
 Some facilities use medications (like those discussed in the American Journal of Psychiatry) to reduce cravings for alcohol, opioids, or nicotine.
-Others focus primarily on uncovering the psychological trigger that pushes a person toward addiction.
-To truly start your journey toward recovery, it is important that you find the treatment plan that suits your needs.
+Others focus primarily on uncovering the psychological triggers that push a person toward addiction.
+To truly start your recovery journey, it is important you find a treatment programs that meets your individual needs.

 Step 2: Create an aftercare plan.

 After leaving a treatment facility, a person’s sobriety is very fragile and vulnerable.
-It is important to develop an aftercare plan – an individualized program that will help a person maintain their sobriety as they return to everyday life.
+It is important to develop an aftercare plan—an individualized program that helps a person maintain their sobriety as they return to everyday life.
 There are many facets of aftercare plans available today, including: